Closing the loop / Circular Economy

 By recycling at our sites

 We optimize the production cycle in our manufacturing sites, where we recycle our own production scraps.
 We have been recycling vinyl production since 1957 at our site in Ronneby, Sweden.
-Tarkett has eight recycling centers at production sites around the world: Florence and Dalton (USA), Ronneby (Sweden), Clervaux (Luxembourg), Waalwijk (Netherlands), Narni (Italy), Otradny (Russia) and Jacareí (Brazil).
+Tarkett now has nine recycling centers on its production sites all over the world: Florence (US), Dalton (US), Ronneby (Sweden), Clervaux (Luxembourg), Waalwijk (the Netherlands), Narni (Italy), Abtsteinach (Germany), Otradny (Russia) and Jacareí (Brazil).